whatdoidohaha/RFA/README.md

 **RFA-binary-fast:** The fast, approximate inference in **RFA-fast** is performed specifically for binary genotype spaces.

 We provide three published datasets for tutorials.
 The **avGFP** dataset comprehensively samples a binary genotype space over 13 sites in a fluorescent protein (see the notes in each dataset directory for citation and more detail).
 The phenotype is the average fluorescence at two wavelengths.
 The **CR9114-B** dataset is a near-complete sample of a binary genotype space over 16 sites in an antibody.
 The phenotype is the affinity towards the influenza strain B hemagglutinin.
-The **ParD3-ParE3** dataset is a near-complete sample of a genotype space over four sites in the bacterial antitoxin protein ParD3.
+Only 0.1% of genotypes lie above the lower phenotype bound of 6.
+The **ParD3-ParE3** dataset is a near-complete sample of a genotype space over four sites in the bacterial antitoxin ParD3.
 The number of states varies across sites from 6 to 12.
 The phenotype is the absolute fitness conferred by binding to the toxin ParE3.

-## Notes in model interpretation
+## Notes on model interpretation